When you put your business up for sale, you’re bound to attract interest from your competition.

 It makes perfect sense.
 They have a variety of legitimate reasons to be interested in your company.
 They may be hoping to benefit from your technology, your patents, your employees, your contracts, your existing market share.
 When they’re on the up-and-up, your competitors absolutely deserve consideration as potential buyers.

 However, there’s a risk that they’re not genuinely considering a purchase, but actually using your “for sale” sign as a spying opportunity.
 We’ve all been “looky-loos” at some time in our lives: popping into a neighborhood open house or test-driving a dream car.
-However, when your business is the product and the competition wants to metaphorically open the closets and inspect the basement, you need to make sure that they’re seriously considering the purchase, and that you don’t share privileged information with them until the deal is signed.
+However, when your business is the product and the competition wants to metaphorically open the closets and inspect the basement with the building inspections in Melbourne, you need to make sure that they’re seriously considering the purchase, and that you don’t share privileged information with them until the deal is signed.

 Worst case scenario: Your hot prospect competitive buyer was only pretending interest, and they succeed in accessing information which makes them an even stronger competitor.
 Worse yet, if they successfully act on their new intelligence quickly, that might further hinder your ability to sell and command the price your deserve.